NithinKumaraNT/ProstateCancerSegmentation/README.md

 Different options can be set to 'true' to follow a certain order of task execution (for example, normalization selection, dataset reduction technique or classifier selection).

+Note: The section Speaker Identification described in the report is not related to the current implementation.
+But the relevant implementation for the same can be found in another repository